evvvvil/urptransitionshaders-docs/README.md

 ## What does it do?

-Extends URP shaders to allow users to transition / reveal / fade any object.
+Extends URP shaders to add a transiton feature to reveal / fade any object or group of objects.

-Retain all URP material features such a lighting, surface options, surface inputs, etc...
+Retains all URP material features intact such as: lighting, surface options, surface inputs.
-The idea isn't to rewrite URP shaders such as lit and unlit but to surgically add the transition feature while retaining all the URP features intact.
+Surgically adds transition feature into URP shaders without disturbing "that tasty URP sauce".

+Features:
+-Transparent smooth alpha transition fade
+-Opaque transition with 'inside' colouring
+-Seamles shader switch: material maps and values carry over, so you dont have to redesign your materials.
+-Transition along local or world axis
+-Mirrored, slanted and more transition effects
+-Build your own logic to transtion objects using the transition script provided -Or build sequences to fade on start without writing any code -Reveal huge part of level in a sequence or individual objects

 ## How to use: